-Now, before we start discussing the merits of cellulite therapies, we should point out that there's nothing wrong with it.
-Nearly every woman has it, and it doesn't matter what size you are.
-After speaking to many different experts, from doctors to estheticians and skin therapists, the truth is that we have no control over whether or not we have cellulite; it is hereditary.
+Around 85% of women are affected by cellulite (regardless of dress size), so it's good to know if you have it, you're not alone.
+We should also point out that there's nothing wrong with having it.
+After speaking to many different experts, from doctors to estheticians, we know that we have no control over whether or not we have cellulite; it's hereditary.

-As there is also connective tissue in the way, it's not simply a case of breaking down the fat; sometimes you have to break down the connective tissue too to really see a difference.
+As there's also connective tissue in the way—it's not simply a case of breaking down the fat; sometimes you have to break down the connective tissue to really see a difference.
 No surprise, then, that many women find cellulite a stubborn concern to tackle.

-We spoke to various experts in the field, including Mahto, who deal with cellulite regularly, all about the tricks they know for reducing its appearance.
-From the cost-free lifestyle changes to the more extreme side like going for surgery, we've got everything you need to know about saying goodbye to the dreaded orange peel.
+We spoke to various experts who deal with cellulite regularly, and they were game to share all the tricks they know for reducing its appearance.
+From the cost-free lifestyle changes to the more permanent surgical options, we've got the 101 on minimizing the look of cellulite.

 There are plenty of things people can do at home, says Victoria Smith, director of Absolute Aesthetics, which offers a lot of different cellulite treatments.
 Her list includes everything from hydration to ensuring you keep the legs toned and watching your weight.

-However, she says, "Ultimately cellulite tends to be hereditary; it doesn't just affect people who are overweight.
+"Ultimately cellulite tends to be hereditary," Smith tells us.
+"It doesn't just affect people who are overweight.
 Exercising and keeping the area toned reduces it, but you can only improve the appearance."

 She also recommended that high-intensity workouts were a great way to burn up the fat: "It's not the length of time but rather a good quality workout that will help the area," she says.